Workers’ Compensation FAQs

 Frequently Asked Questions about Workers’ CompensationWorkers’ comp is an insurance system designed to avoid litigation between employees and employers over work-related injuries.
 However, the employer and the insurance company have lawyers working for them.
 It is in your best interest to seek the counsel of an experienced workers’ compensation attorney.
 Every workers’ compensation case is unique, but there is basic information that all claimants should know.
 The following answers some of the most common questions.

-For any work related injury or illness, all medical costs are covered and compensation for lost wages is paid.
-Most injuries are temporary in nature, but as your Phoenix workers’ compensation attorney can explain, permanent compensation may be available, as well as vocational rehabilitation.
+For any work-related injury or illness, all medical costs are covered and compensation for lost wages is paid.
+Most injuries are temporary, but as the lawyers at Schiffman Law Office, P.C. can attest, permanent compensation and vocational rehabilitation may be available if warranted.

-The injured employee need not prove any negligence on the part of the employer was a factor in the incident that caused the injury.
+The injured employee does need not prove negligence on the part of the employer.
 Additionally, some negligence on the part of the injured employee does not preclude coverage.
-However, your Phoenix workers’ compensation attorney will caution there are circumstances where an employee’s actions could be so far removed from work related (for example, the commission of a crime) as to render benefits unpayable.
+However, there are circumstances where an employee’s actions could be so far removed from work-related (the commission of a crime for example) as to render benefits unpayable.

 In most cases, yes.
-However, one caveat as can be explained by a Phoenix workers’ compensation lawyer, is that if the employer is self-insured, the employee does not have that option.
+In the case that the employer is self-insured, the employee does not have that option.

 Although the employer is legally obligated file a report, that report does not initiate the claim.
-A knowledgeable Phoenix workers’ compensation attorney advises the worker file his or her own claim to ensure proper notification is given.
+The workers’ compensation attorneys at Schiffman Law Office, P.C. advise the worker file his or her own claim to ensure proper notification.

 Workers’ comp issues are complex.
-Make sure you have all the answers and your rights are protected.
-Contact Alan Schiffman, a Phoenix workers’ compensation attorney, at 602-266-2667.
+Make sure your rights are protected.